rust-unofficial/patterns/idioms/coercion-arguments.md

 ## See also

-For more discussion on how to handle `String` and `&str` see [this blog series](http://hermanradtke.com/2015/05/03/string-vs-str-in-rust-functions.html) by Herman J. Radtke III.
+For more discussion on how to handle `String` and `&str` see [this blog series (2015)](https://web.archive.org/web/20201112023149/https://hermanradtke.com/2015/05/03/string-vs-str-in-rust-functions.html) by Herman J. Radtke III.